Vinsanity/Rudiments-Stack/readme.md

 set :wp_localurl, "http://localhost.dev" # Your local environment URL
 ```

-These are the settings used for your inital installation of WordPress.
+These are the settings used for your initial installation of WordPress.
 You also need to define your git repository in the same file:

 ```ruby
 set :application, "rudiments-stack"